 What’s commonly overlooked is most regulatory agencies require that healthcare providers be properly licensed at all times.
 We verify every day because changes in licensure happen every day - important changes that may impact an employee’s eligibility to provide patient care.

 In a sample of 500,000 licenses and certifications monitored over a 6-month period, EverCheck captured 2,192 disciplinary actions that may have gone unnoticed had we waited until the next renewal cycle.

 Daily verification empowers healthcare employers because knowing about these changes is the first step in doing something about them.

 Daily primary source verification would produce a lot of data.
 What am I supposed to do with all of this?

 It does.
 In 2017 alone, we performed 1.5M+ verifications.
 That’s a lot of data to store.

-What this means is that this data is available to our client at all times.
-So the next time your accrediting body is on site, you’ll have your proof of verifications easily accessible.
+What this means is that this data is available to our clients at all times.
+So the next time your accrediting body is on-site, you’ll have your proof of verifications easily accessible.